 PD Dr Sean Froese is a Principal Investigator in the Division of Metabolism at the University Children's Hospital Zurich.
 His group studies inherited metabolic disorders, in particular those that affect folate and vitamin B12 metabolism.
 This encompasses investigation at the molecular level, including structural, biochemical and multi-omics approaches, combined with whole cell and whole organism studies.
 Our vision is through this integrated approach and international collaborations, to understand disease pathomechanisms, identify new therapeutic targets, and meaningfully impact therapies for these rare diseases with unmet need.

-Tracy Glass is the trial statistician for the MistraL study.
-She is the head of the Clinical Biostatistics and Data Management group in the Medicine Department of the Swiss Tropical and Public Health Institute.
-She has almost 20 years of experience as a statistician working in the fields of cancer and HIV research.
-She has acted as principal investigator, co-investigator, and trial statistician on many studies, both completed and ongoing.
-She has extensive experience in conducting trials in resource-limited settings.
-Tracy is an associate professor at the University of Basel and teaches several post-graduate statistics courses on statistics and clinical trial methodology.
+Dr Tracy Glass is the trial statistician for the MistraL study.
+She heads the Clinical Biostatistics and Data Management group in the Department of Medicine at the Swiss Tropical and Public Health Institute (Swiss TPH).
+She has almost 20 years of experience as a statistician working in the fields of cancer and HIV research and has acted as a principal investigator, co-investigator, and trial statistician on many studies, both complete and ongoing.
+She also has extensive experience of conducting trials in resource-limited settings.
+Dr Glass is an associate professor at the University of Basel and teaches several post-graduate statistics courses on statistics and clinical trial methodology.

 Dr Monica Golumbeanu is a postdoctoral research associate in the Disease Modelling and Intervention Dynamics group at the Swiss Tropical and Public Health Institute (Swiss TPH) headed by Prof Melissa Penny.
 In her research, she develops data-driven computational analyses and mathematical models in order to understand infection dynamics and the impact of interventions on host and pathogen populations.
 Within the context of this BRCCH project (link below), she provides her expertise and support with data analysis and model-based methods for defining and implementing a decision framework for optimizing medical interventions against COVID-19.
 Prior to her postdoc, Dr Golumbeanu obtained a PhD in computational biology from ETH Zurich, where she studied gene expression dynamics of HIV infection.